anijitsao/react-app-simple-book-search-graphql/README.md

 ### Invocation

-After successful deployment, you can invoke the deployed functions / resolvers.
+After successful deployment, you can invoke the deployed **functions / resolvers**.

 However, to call using `httpApi/ GraphQL API` you can use any GraphQl Client like [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.